The Client In an era of online shopping and next-day delivery, this US-based Cprime client…

 Project Success and a Future Roadmap

-Working with Cprime, the payroll and tech services teams took their pilot Jira and Jira Service Management portals live on January 3, 2022.
-Consequently, the project took only six weeks from engagement to implementation.
+Working with Cprime, the payroll and tech services teams took their pilot Jira and Jira Service Management portals live after only six weeks from engagement to implementation.

 “It is all a matter of striking a balance.
 Cprime worked to identify exactly what information they needed to handle every request with minimal friction.
 Then we created streamlined forms that captured all the necessary information.” — Kenyon Barnette, Cprime Senior Atlassian Consultant